 My husband, negotiating the baby and double buggy behind me, snapped a photo as she walked away.
 I’ve not been able to get her off my mind these past few days.

 The London Underground is unlikely to be a very easy place to work.
 You’re dealing with frustrated commuters made late for their meeting by yet another train breakdown, or clueless tourists who want to get to Buckingham Palace, but don’t speak a word of English to help them get there.

 And yet this woman gets up in the morning, puts on those ugly-looking standard shoes and then pops a handful of stickers in her jacket pocket.
 Just in case.

-Read the rest of my She Loves post over there.
+This post originally appeared on She Loves.
 That day, I saw God in a handful of stickers.
 The next day, it was the woman who gave my little girl a strawberry from her fruit salad after she’d bumped her head on the pushchair.
 This week it’s been multiple people who have fetched me ice packs and glasses of water and reminded me to take my pills, friends who have fed my baby, entertained my daughter, and done the washing up without asking.

 Give me eyes to see you.
 It is becoming the prayer of my life.
 Where have you seen God show up in unexpected places or people recently?